Skip to Main Content

 highlighting tags to help students know how to obtain items

-• Link items directly to the library when available.
-Use the Add button when adding a new citation to a reading list and then select "Search the Library".
+• Link items directly to the library when available (see instructions above).
 This searches Summon, our library catalog, and ensures accurate links and metadata.
 If the item is not found, then use the Cite It tool or the ISBN option to add an item that is not in our collection.

 • Items from websites must be freely available or must have Creative Commons Licenses that enable you to share the item.